-- While reducing carbohydrates is the first priority for someone with diabetes, high blood sugar levels and insulin resistance can also be a sign that you are eating too much and / or too often.
+- While reducing carbohydrates is the first priority for someone with diabetes, elevated blood sugar levels and insulin resistance can also be a sign that you are eating too much and/or too often.

 - You can use your blood sugar meter as a fuel gauge to help you understand whether your hunger is real and refine your meal timing to achieve blood sugar levels closer to optimal.

-- Delaying your next meal allows your body to use up the glucose stored in your liver and blood.
+- Delaying your next meal allows your body to use up the energy stored in liver and bloodstream.

-- Intermittent fasting will allow the glucose in your blood stream to be replenished from the glycogen stores in your liver and muscle, rather than more food, and allow energy to flow from your fat stores.
+- Intermittent fasting will allow the glucose in your blood stream to be replenished from the glycogen stores in your liver and muscle, rather than more food, allowing energy to flow from your fat stores.

-The table outlines a protocol that will help you to use your blood sugar meter as a fuel gauge.
+The table outlines a protocol that will help you to use your blood sugar meter as a fuel gauge to reach your diabetes and fat loss goals.

 |< 73mg/dL (4.0 mmol/L)||if hungry, eat higher insulin load foods and delay exercise|